Last Updated on 28 January 2024 by Rebecca

 There’s no need to use your hands to tie the waste away in the waste bags.
 The toilet uses thermo-compression bonding to hermetically seal the waste in a polyethene film.
 The toilet then cuts the film for easy disposal of the waste.

-To eliminate any smells, Wrappon Green uses a coagulating powder that neutralises smells and turns liquid waste into a gel.
-When the portable camping toilet is not in use, it’s easy to pack up in its case.
-It has a handle for easy transportation.
+To eliminate any unpleasant odours, Wrappon Green uses a coagulating powder that neutralises smells and turns liquid waste into a gel.
+When the portable camping toilet is not in use, it’s easy to pack up in its case, and it has a handle for easy transportation.

-As camping toilets go, the Wrappon Green can be used wherever you are, making it one of the best composting toilets available.
+As a toilet for camping, the Wrappon Green can be used wherever you are, making it one of the best composting toilets available.

 8. McKesson Drive Commode Camping Toilet